fabianbeigang/modelmonitor/README.md

-# Risk stratification model monitoring dashboard
+# Monitoring dashboard for risk stratification models

 ## About this app